yusangeng/polygala/README.md

 # polygala

-Tools for writing async function in browser.
+Some utils for writing asynchronous code in browser.

 ## Install